Kani-Maki-Gang/bld/Readme.md

 $ ./target/release/bld --version
 ```

-> IMPORTANT!
-The bld_server crate requires for a `static_files` directory to exist in its project structure and if it doesn't build error will appear since it tries to embed all of its files to the resulting binary.
+> The bld_server crate requires for a `static_files` directory to exist in its project structure and if it doesn't build error will appear since it tries to embed all of its files to the resulting binary.
 There is a `build.rs` file for the project that creates the directory but if you encounter any issues, create the directory manually.

 Bld also has a UI for its server that you can build it by running the below command
 ```bash